fly8899/osm-museum-search/README.md

 - Write a little Rust program.
 - Parse the hell out of it.

-In the end she was very happy and could complete here task.
+In the end she was very happy and we could complete "our" task.
 Sure, maybe the program didn't catch 100%, but it was good enough for us.

-The end.